N+: Development

 Metanet Software joined forces with Klei Entertainment Inc. to develop a version of N+ for the Xbox Live Arcade.
 Klei Entertainment partnered with a new studio called Slick Entertainment, which took over the development work for N+.
 Metanet Software produced/published this title, as well as providing all level design and extensive consultation.

-An expansion pack for the XBLA version, containing 150 single player levels, 50 multi-player co-operative levels and a few ninja colors were released on July 22, 2008.
+An expansion pack for the XBLA version, containing 150 single player levels, 50 multi-player co-operative levels and a few ninja colours were released on July 22, 2008.

 Another pack was released on September 11, 2008.
 This contains 150 harder single player levels, 50 multiplayer race levels and 25 multi-player survival levels, along with a few new costumes for the ninja.

 A third pack was released on October 15, 2008.
 This pack contains 150 hard levels, 50 multi-player co-op and 50 multi-player race levels from the original N restyled for N+.
 It also contains some new Halloween-themed costumes for the ninja.